vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 The following network requirements apply to the deployment of VCHs to vCenter Server:

-- Create a VMware vSphere Distributed Switch, and create a separate port group for use as the bridge network for each VCH.
-You can create multiple port groups on the same switch, but each VCH requires its own port group for the bridge network.
+- Create a VMware vSphere Distributed Switch, and create a dedicated port group for use as the bridge network for each VCH.
+You can create multiple port groups on the same switch, but each VCH requires its own unique port group for the bridge network.
   - For information about bridge networks, see [Configure Bridge Networks](bridge_network.md).
   - For information about how to create a vSphere Distributed Switch and a port group, see [Create a vSphere Distributed Switch](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.networking.doc/GUID-D21B3241-0AC9-437C-80B1-0C8043CC1D7D.html) in the vSphere  documentation.
   - For information about how to add hosts to a vSphere Distributed Switch, see [Add Hosts to a vSphere Distributed Switch](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.networking.doc/GUID-E90C1B0D-82CB-4A3D-BE1B-0FDCD6575725.html) in the vSphere  documentation.